-Clarifications on the evaluation of the first extraordinary call and extra-ordinary call for completion studies:
+Clarifications on the evaluation of the extraordinary call and extra-ordinary call for completion studies:

 The extraordinary and end-of-degree assessements will follow the contents taught the previous academic year and the student will have to do the Case studies exercise and the exam (theory).
+The percetanges for each assessment tool are as follows: 70% (Case Studies)-30% Exam.